Why feminism can change the world

 A lot has been written and researched about how patriarchal societies – and toxic masculinity in particular – negatively affect the lives of girls and women by promoting female subordination, misogyny and sexual violence.

-However, it’s also true that traditional ideas of masculinity such as being tough, competitive, aggressive, unemotional and stoic can cause boys and men to suffer too.
-Statistically, boys and men are more likely to engage in risk-taking behaviors like gang activity, unprotected sex and substance abuse.
-They also have overall shorter life expectancy rates and a higher rate of completed suicide.
 These stark realities signify that men and boys also stand to benefit from a world without gendered expectations.
-In an equal world, boys and men are free to express themselves and be whoever they want without rigid limitation or fear of being tormented by male peers.
-For example, a loving stay-at-home dad who is supported by his wife would traditionally be frowned upon as “unmanly” in many parts around the world.
-In a gender equal world, however, it wouldn’t matter whether a man is a stay-at-home dad or a major executive that brings home a six-figure salary; the only thing that matters is that everyone has the capacity and opportunity to live the lives they want free from judgement and expectation.
+In an equal world, boys and men are free to express themselves and be whoever they want to be without limitation or fear of being tormented by their peers.
+For example, a stay-at-home dad who is supported by his wife may be frowned upon as “unmanly” in many parts of the world.
+In an equal world, however, it wouldn’t matter whether a man is a stay-at-home dad or an executive bringing home a six-figure salary; the only things that matters are that everyone has the capacity and opportunity to live the life they want, free from judgment and expectation.

 3. True equality unleashes human potential